SomeGuyWhoLovesCoding/FridayNightFunkin-ChartEditorProject/README.md

 ## How to contribute:
 DM me on discord (@someguywhouhhhh) and ask me if you want to contribute to the chart editor project.
 I will respond with: *Are you ready for this?
-Because our team needs you so that we can finish the project together!*
-Or: *Are you an experienced haxe coder?
+Because our team needs you so that we can finish the project together!*, or: *Are you an experienced haxe coder?
 We're currently focusing on optimization and having the minimum memory usage as possible.*
 Make sure to be prepared for this because we'll be working VERY hard on the project!